-Many orthopaedic specialists are experts in providing treatments using non-surgical methods, that include the cortisone injections, visco supplementation (VS) injections, platelet rich plasma (PRP) injections, bracing, or simply physical therapy as the physicians have also mastered in providing less invasive, non-surgical treatment techniques.
+Many orthopaedic specialists are experts in providing treatments using non-surgical methods, which include cortisone injections, viscosupplementation (VS) injections, platelet-rich plasma (PRP) injections, bracing, or simply physical therapy as the physicians have also mastered in providing less invasive, non-surgical treatment techniques.

 Viscosupplementation (VS) injections

 - Viscosupplementation injections are therapeutic options used with hyaluronic acid by injecting, especially in the joint.
 The hyaluronic acid, a gel like fluid acts as a lubricant for the healthy knees as it enables the bones to glide easily and a shock absorber for the joint loads.